Welcome to Tarkath...

 Built around the massive fortress known only as the Jackal’s Tooth, a vibrant mix of stone hovels and tents sprawl out in a haphazard way from the city’s center.
 Taleisin is not a Tor, but a city in the traditional sense.
 The fortress dominates the center and close to it is the Golden Quarter, where the wealthy and the nobles live.
 A fifty-foot wall separates the Golden Quarter from the Market Quarter where most of the merchants and tradesman make their homes and living.
 There are three formal markets Golden Market, Ash Market, and the Sand Market but a good deal of commerce goes on outside those venues.
 A thirty- foot wall separates the Market Quarter from the Ashen Quarter, where the lower classes make their homes.

 Beyond the Ashen Quarter is Shacktown, barely more than a series of tents and hastily assembled shanties that shelter the homeless and those with no useful skills.
 Life in Shacktown is hard and dangerous.
 Even though the amount of scrith and ash in Taliesin is less than in other regions, living out in the open air without any kind of protection can be hazardous to one’s health.
 The city guard does not patrol Shacktown and the crime rates are high; thefts, murders, and muggings happen every day.
 Taliesin sits at the end of the longest highway in Arnesse, the mighty Aurean Road.
 A near constant stream of caravans, carts, and travellers on foot passes under the gates to the Market Quarter under the watchful eye of the Golden Guard, the city’s official watch for Taliesin.
 This city is frequented by quite a few from the North who want to get a ‘taste of the South’ but not risk travelling deeper into Tarkath.
-A thriving tourist trade has cropped up and merchants and guides cater to outsiders who come to Taliesin with full coin purses looking to sample some exotic pleasures from Tarkath.
+A thriving tourist trade has cropped up and merchants and guides cater to outsiders who come to Taliesin with full coin purses looking to sample Tarkath's many pleasures.

 The sirat of Serapis is located a hundred miles to the East of Taliesin, South of the Spires of Castellan.
 The term sirat comes from the ancient tongue and means ‘sanctuary’.
 Sirats are not as large as Tors, but feature significant respite from the wastes and some type of reliable water source.
 Many sirats are underground, built into caverns and cravasses to keep off the heat and dangers of the wastes.
 Sirats lie far out of reach of the Tors, the nobles, and their armies and they very often become havens for those who are disaffected or outcast from mainstream Tarkathi society.
 Serapis is an underground sirat and is reached by descending a long lava tube into a wide cavern that leads to a series of caves and tunnels beneath the foothills of the Spires of Castellan.
 Less than two thousand invididuals regularly make their home here and about half of that population is somewhat transitory.